 Effective relief from back pain

 Back pain can be a big pain, especially if it lasts more than a few days.
 But, you don’t have to live with it.
 With the right treatment, your back pain and the disability it may cause can become distant memories.
 Unlike treatments that may have failed you in the past, our physician-level therapies for back pain are based on sound medical evidence.
 No two patients, even with the same pain diagnosis are the same.
 Each patient’s specific chiropractic care program may involve a combination of therapies to help relieve pain and restore flexibility and movement.
 All with the assurance that treatment is provided by highly trained spine specialists.
-Back pain treatment starts with a thorough examination and diagnosis.
+An effective back pain solution starts with a thorough examination and diagnosis.
 Our doctors will explain the problem and discuss practical solutions that fit with your goals for pain relief, pain management, recovery, and building low back durability.

 Sports injuries and athletic performance